secure-systems-lab/dsse/envelope.md

     `signature.extension`.
 An unset field MUST be treated the same as set-but-empty.
-*   The schema for `signature.extension.ext` for some declared `signature.extension.type` MUST be communicated separately by producers to consumers.
+*   The schema for `signature.extension.ext` for some declared `signature.extension.kind` MUST be communicated separately by producers to consumers.
 *   Producers, or future versions of the spec, MAY add additional fields.
     Consumers MUST ignore unrecognized fields.
-Similarly, consumers MUST ignore extensions of an unrecognized type.
+Similarly, consumers MUST ignore extensions of an unrecognized kind.

 ## Other data structures